ShaileshAgrawal07/pune/README.md

 9. Contributing
 - **Submit Issues**: Please open an issue via the GitHub repository.
 - **Propose Changes**: Submit pull requests for review.
-- **Code of Conduct**: Follow the project’s code of conduct, which is available in the repository.

 10. License
 Distributed under the MIT License.